Russia

 BREM-4

-Reconnaissance command variants with improved sensors and low-profile 2-man turret.
+Reconnaissance command variant with improved sensors, "Tall Mike" battlefield surveillance radar, and low-profile 2-man turret.

 BRM-23